alexch/codelikethis/public/lessons/client_side_coding/browser_debugging.md

 * Click on the line number where you want to add your breakpoint

->Note: If you're unsure where your error is coming from you can add abreak point at the top of your code and step through your whole program line by line
+>Note: If you're unsure where your error is coming from you can add a break point at the top of your code and step through your whole program line by line

 # Step 2a breakdown